 When an image contains words that are important to understanding the content, the alt text should include those words.
 This will allow the alt text to play the same function on the page as the image.
 Note that it does not necessarily describe the visual characteristics of the image itself but must convey the same meaning as the image.

 Image title text is an attribute used to provide additional information about the image.
 That being said, the image title is not used for search ranking, so it is not quite as important to optimize for.

 But if you’re an obsessive SEO completionist and want to optimize everything for the best in W3C optimization, by all means, do include both the alt text and title text for your image.

 You don’t have to do anything super insane for title text optimization, however.

 Just use a quick, short, catchy title that complements what you optimized for the alt text, and you will be good to go.

 User Intent & User Experience Should Be the Main Focus of Your Optimizations

 Not much has changed in the past 10 years when it comes to optimizing for alt text and title attributes.

-This should be the primary ideal that you should strive for in the course of this optimization.
 Don’t keyword stuff, and of course, do switch out your keywords when appropriate.